neurophon/neurophon/README.md

 This script passes the same parameters to the MRSTSA algorithm in order to process the 840 corpora (i.e. 2 voices, 3 syllabic conditions, 2 corpora and 10 vocabularies) in the dataset.

 Once the MRSTSA algorithms have run properly, you have to go to `cd ~/neurophon/Octave/`, launch Matlab and run the following program: `>> ComposeInput_M(2,3,2,10,true)`.
-This program will provide you with a file ready to be processed by the EL (such file is called `inputs.mat`).
+This program will provide you with a file ready to be processed by the EL (such file is called `inputs.mat` for each corpus).

 ### Running the EL algorithm